FM (insurance): 21st century

-Innovation and Research
+Research Campus and FM Approvals

 FM's 1,600 acre (648 ha) Research Campus in West Glocester, Rhode Island, USA, conducts testing in fire and explosion hazards, hazards detection.
 These tests range from witnessing the difference in how products burn to how construction components perform in hurricane conditions.

 In 2004, FM entered into a Cooperative Research and Development Agreement (CRADA) with Sandia National Laboratory (US).
 The CRADA will develop advanced diagnostics and modeling of catastrophic fires.